 If you’re putting on a special show, you want to, you know, make it special.
 That means giving your fans a little something extra wherever you can.

-Who are the other bands on the bill?
+Who Are the Other Bands on the Bill?

 Here are some things to consider:

-- How many band members you’re playing with (everyone should go home with some cash)
+How many band members you’re playing with (everyone should go home with some cash)

-- Travel expenses and/or travel time
+Travel expenses and/or travel time

-- Expected losses in merch sales (if you’re not able to sell anything)
+Expected losses in merch sales (if you’re not able to sell anything)

-- Expected networking power (if this an event with highly connected industry people, you might want to lower your price to make sure you get the gig over someone else)
+Expected networking power (if this an event with highly connected industry people, you might want to lower your price to make sure you get the gig over someone else)

-However, it is important to consider your expenses on a gig-to-gig basis nonetheless (especially on tour) when figuring out what to charge at the door night after night.
+However, it is important to consider your expenses on a gig-to-gig basis (especially on tour) when figuring out what to charge at the door night after night.
 Things like your show history, the other bands on the bill, and the rarity of you playing in a particular city should all be taken into account.
-But you’ll also want to consider the cost of your travel and accommodations, how much (if anything) you’re paying your bandmates, and whether or not your record is selling in that live music market.
+You’ll also want to consider the cost of your travel and accommodations, how much (if anything) you’re paying your bandmates, and whether or not your record is selling in that live music market.